varjolab/ProteoGyver/README.md

 ## Citation

-If you use Proteogyver or a part of it in your research, please cite:
+If you use ProteoGyver, a part of it, or tools based on it, please cite:
 [Add citation information here]